joviarnandy/Logistics-Performance-Analysis/README.md

 ### Short Description of Repository

-This repo contains data and R code for Logistic Performance Analysis Task in E-Commerce Industry, part of 2020 Shopee Code League Competition hosted on Kaggle.
+This repo contains data and R code for the Logistic Performance Analysis Task in the E-Commerce Industry, part of the 2020 Shopee Code League Competition hosted on Kaggle.

 1. The primary data (CSV file) contains the following information: